 Metabolism and degrowth

-We focus on mapping and reimagining the flows of energy, water, waste, materials, and green infrastructure.
-By understanding the close relationship between raw resources, energy, and material usage, the studio aims to propose circular design strategies that maximize both environmental and social impact.
+By understanding the relationship between raw resources, energy, and material use, it proposes circular design strategies that maximise both environmental and social impact.

 The process: from 'S' to 'XL'